RakhithJK/YT-Spammer-Purge-wiki/Planned-Features.md

+## Confirmed for next release (And already available in .py script version)
+* [Added for Release 2.0]: Allow importing of custom list of characters or strings from a file
+* [Added for Release 2.0]: Allow use of a config file to more easily run script with repeated settings
+* [Added for Release 2.0]: Allow running program with no user interaction via config file
+* [Added for Release 2.0]: "Undo" / Recovery function - When the program 'deletes' comments, it actually marks them as rejected.
+If you still have the comment ID, you can actually use the API to mark it as accepted to undo deleting them.
+Allow importing a log file from a previous run to undo deleted comments if desired for some reason.

 ## Currently Planned Features
-* v1.7 or 1.8: Allow importing of custom list of characters or strings from a file
-* v1.7 or 1.8: Allow use of a config file to more easily run script with repeated settings
+* Report-Only Mode (If Possible): Makes the program useful even to viewers, and would allow scanning their favorite creators videos/channels and reporting spammers.

 ## Eventual Planned Features
 * Monitoring Mode: Program could be let to continue running and automatically mark matched comments as 'held for review', so they can be restored if incorrectly removed.
-* Allow use of command line arguments to be able to run script fully headless
+* Command line arguments

 ## Whenever I Get Around to It
-* "Undo" function - When the program 'deletes' comments, it actually marks them as rejected.
-If you still have the comment ID, you can actually use the API to mark it as accepted to undo deleting them.
-Could allow importing a log file from a previous run to undo deleted comments if desired for some reason.

 ## Maybe Some Day